smsaladi/moltemplate/doc/source/main/limitations.rst

 exotic exotic atom styles, such as “wavepacket”, “electron”, “sphere” and “peri” have not been tested.
 In addition, atom_style **body** and atom_style **template** are *not* supported.
 Feel free to contact
-|image| to request support for exotic atom styles.
+|fig_email| to request support for exotic atom styles.

 **4)** When placed at the end of a line, LAMMPS interprets **the “&” character** as a request to merge two lines together. *It is usually